philipjholdsworth/Auto-Ansible-Lab-Virtual-Box/README.md

 ## Initializing The Lab

-With your chosen command line (im using Cmder - https://cmder.app/) , change directory to the folder you just created.
+With your chosen command line, change directory to the folder you just created.
+(Im using Cmder - https://cmder.app/)

 Now run: